 Beyond biological resources, Dr. Black plays a leadership role in planning, developing, and conducting high-priority scientific programs, including collaborations like the Connect study.
 She also administers large, division-wide contracts that facilitate key DCEG studies.

-Dr. Black received her undergraduate degree in biomedical science (2001), Master of Medical Laboratory Science (2002), and Ph.D. in epidemiology and public health (2005) from Queen’s University, Belfast, U.K. In 2006, Dr. Black was selected for the NCI Cancer Prevention Fellowship.
-During her fellowship, Dr. Black was awarded a Master of Public Health (2008) by the University of Manchester, U.K. Dr. Black's Cancer Prevention Fellowship was in the Early Detection Research Group of the NCI Division of Cancer Prevention, where she worked on the Prostate, Lung, Colorectal and Ovarian Cancer Screening Trial (PLCO).
-In 2009, she joined DCEG as a staff scientist, and she was appointed as an Associate Director in 2017.
+Dr. Black received her undergraduate degree in biomedical science (2001), master’s in medical laboratory science (2002), and Ph.D. in epidemiology and public health (2005) from Queen’s University, Belfast, U.K. In 2006, Dr. Black was selected for the NCI Cancer Prevention Fellowship.
+During her fellowship, Dr. Black was awarded a master’s in public health (2008) by the University of Manchester, U.K. In 2009, she joined DCEG as a staff scientist, and she was appointed as an Associate Director in 2017.